BogdanMan07/M2_Final_Project/README.md

 # M2_Final_Project
-An application allowing users to create flashcard sets adding removing .
-Users will be able to add, edit, delete, and quiz themselves using flashcards, on a graphical interface build on Java.
+An application allowing users to create flashcard sets by adding, removing, and updating flashcards.
+The created flashcards could be after that tested in a quiz form where they would be asked the question and they are supposed to write the answer, while the program would count the number of correct answers.